s-suryakiran/COVID-Fight/README.md

 A flutter app to fight against Covid-19.

 # Covid-Flutter
-For seeinf the App in actions see the Youtube video linked below: https://youtu.be/x2GKe9V24k4
+For seeing the App in actions see the Youtube video linked below: https://youtu.be/x2GKe9V24k4